Vedic Sanskrit: Accent

-Pitch accent was not restricted to Vedic.
-Early Sanskrit grammarian Pāṇini gives accent rules for both the spoken language of his post-Vedic time as well as the differences of Vedic accent.
+This tonal system persisted for some time after the Vedic period.
+Early Sanskrit grammarian Pāṇini marked the position of the accent, (Note: Today, the pitch accent can be heard only in the traditional Vedic chantings.) giving accent rules for both the spoken language of his time as well as the differences of Vedic accent.
 However, no extant post-Vedic text with accents are found.